blinklet/learning-pyxel/README.md

 In the above example, I have to put all the program logic in the draw function.
 In a more complex application, I would want to have the logic that detects user inputs and updates variables in the `update()` function and the logic that draws the screen in the `draw()` function.
 But, if I move the line that updates the `bird_sprite_x` variable into the `update()` function, the animation stops because the variable inside the `update()` function is in a separate namespace.

 One way to solve this is to use global variables, as shown below.
-I declared the `bird_sprite_x` variable as a global variable in both functions so I could move the logic taht updates the `bird_sprite_x` variable into the `update()` function and use the updated variable in the `draw()` function.
+I declared the `bird_sprite_x` variable as a global variable in both functions so I could move the logic that updates the `bird_sprite_x` variable into the `update()` function and use the updated variable in the `draw()` function.
 But, this will get hard to manage as the program gets more complex.

 ```python
 import pyxel